i4mi/fhir-wrappers.ts/web/README.md

 where the parameters correspond to:

-- _serverUrl_: The URL of the fhir server you want to communicate with.
+- _serverUrl_: The URL of the FHIR server you want to communicate with.
-- _clientId_: The ID of your fhir application as registered with the fhir server.
+- _clientId_: The ID of your FHIR application as registered with the FHIR server.
 - _redirectUrl_: The URL the server can talk back to your app during the auth process.
 When testing locally, this may look like `http://localhost:8080` or similar.
 The page loaded from this exact URL must call the `handleAuthResponse()` function (see below).
 Also mind that the _redirectUrl_ may have to be registered server-side for security reasons.
 - _options_: Optional parameter.
 Options you want to pass as an object literal to the constructor for configuring the jsOnFhir object.
   - _doesNotNeedAuth_: Optional parameter.
 Set to true when the FHIR server you're using doesn't require authentication (e.g. when connecting to the EPD playground via MobileAccessGateway).
 In this case, the parameters clientId and redirectUrl do not matter (but still have to be set.)